IUIDSL/kgap_lincs-idg/README.md

 ```
 now exit the terminal, click *Start* to start the database
 Now click *Open* to use built in neo4j browser to query and explore the database
-Note: These instructions were tested on a MacBookPro 2017 - MacOS Catalina
+<BR>Note: These instructions were tested on a MacBookPro 2017 - MacOS Catalina

 ### The long path (and more technical), to recreate the graph database from scratch
 #### Step 1: create node and relationship files